WalletConnect/walletconnect-docs/docs/swift/push/wallet-usage.md

 ### Subscribe for push messages from a dapp

-After push subscription is established, dapp and it's services can send push messages to a wallet.
-If user approved the wallet iOS application to display Push Notifications, all the push messages will be displayed in a form of PN on the user's screen.
+After push subscription is established, the dapp and it's services can send push messages to a wallet.
+If user approves the wallet iOS application to display Push Notifications, all the push messages will be displayed in a form of push notifications on the user's screen.
 Additionally you can subscribe for push messages with it's publisher `pushMessagePublisher` but messages with this channel will be delivered only when the app is in foreground and a web socket connection is opened.

 ### Decrypt Push Notifications